Hi, Nice to Meet You!

 World of Interiors / Featured in Artist Impressions 4/18

 Vanity Fair / Featured in Unparrelled Designs 10/18

 Framing Joy / Inside Cover 10/18

 Vanity Fair / Featured in Unparrelled Designs 11/18

 Vanity Fair / Featured in Unparrelled Designs 12/18

 Jessica Received her Design Arts Degree from the University of Wisconsin, Green Bay

 Over time and with much trial and error, I've learned which types of resin and various mediums best convey my vision.
 Using unorthodox tools and specific formulas, I am able to manipulate my mediums of choice to make certain textures, patterns and reactions.
 I incorporate genuine crystals, rocks and agates sourced from all over the world into each painting.
 The harmony of these textures and 3D elements creates my signature aesthetic.
-This in combination with my spiritual experiences in relation to each piece reflects the uniqueness of my work.

 ©2018 Technique by Jessica Pence